certmichelin/CERT-The-Card-Game/README.md

     * The package is the same for both version and is located in the Card directory (Package.pdf).
     * All cards are a bit oversized, but don't worry, it's just to avoid print fault.

   - **A step by step tutorial to print your own copy of the game.**

 Remember that this game has a non-profit purpose and cannot be selled.
-By downloading it, you accept to not alter it, and use it only for
+By downloading it, you accept to not alter it, and use it only for your own security awareness program.